webiny/docs.webiny.com/docs/webiny-apps/form-builder/getting-started.md

 #### 3 - Fields editor

-This is the section of form builder which shows you all of the added fields and allows you to edit them, enables you to preview your form and finally, define triggers (more on this in the following sections).
+This is the section of form builder which shows you all the added fields and allows you to edit them, enables you to preview your form and finally, define triggers (more on this in the following sections).

 #### 4 - Form options

 A couple of options are available here.
-The "revisions" dropdown shows you all of the available revisions you've created for this particular form (more on revisions in the following sections).
+The "revisions" dropdown shows you all the available revisions you've created for this particular form (more on revisions in the following sections).
 Then, the little cogwheel icon will show you additional options like enabling Google ReCaptcha, terms of service checkbox, switching visual layouts, and more.
 Finally, the publish button publishes current form revision.

 ## Publish a simple form and display it in the Page Builder